The UK fishery managers have bottled it on the Bass Fishery Management Plan. It should have had a clear and ambitious vision:

 If we target a higher stock level to deliver more and bigger bass, this will not only boost recreational fishing activity and benefits, but will give us a more resilient bass stock that can cope with bad years when fewer young fish survive to maturity.

-And commercial fishers and the environment benefit too: less fuel burned chasing bass and the average size of bass caught goes up.
+And commercial fishers and the environment benefit too: less fuel burned chasing bass and the average size of bass caught goes up (larger bass make more money per kilo than smaller bass).

 Stop commercial bass fishing that restricts bass angling activity